tcode2k16/blog/content/posts/2019-01-27-codegate-qualifier-writeup.md

 }
 ```

 At this point, I started analyzing the 20000 `.so` libraries.
-There are three symbols that are present in the binaries: `test`, `filter1`, and `filter2`. `test` is the function the main program is going to invoke, it is either a empty shell with only a read function or a function that reads input, filters it with `filter1` and `filter2` from two other binaries, and call system with the input if it passes the filters. `filter1` and `filter2`, on the other hand, are similar as they each detect the use of certain characters/words.
+There are three symbols that are present in the binaries: `test`, `filter1`, and `filter2`. `test` is the function the main program is going to invoke, it is either a empty shell with only a read function or a function that reads input, filters it with `filter1` and `filter2` from two other binaries, and call system with the input if it passes the filters. `filter1` and `filter2`, on the other hand, are similar as they each detect a certain set of characters/words.

 I decided to generate a list of the binaries that contain each symbol using r2pipe: